icon-project/community/guidelines/technical/software-development-guidelines.md

 ## Source Code Branching

+Projects should adhere to a well-formed source code branching pattern.
+Projects should pull request submission, review, and approval process should be explicitly stated somewhere in the project, such as the CONTRIBUTING.md file.

-Projects should [Feature Branching](https://martinfowler.com/bliki/FeatureBranch.html).
-Developers should follow these steps when branching:
+We recommend using [Feature Branching](https://martinfowler.com/bliki/FeatureBranch.html).
+In this pattern, developers should follow these steps when branching:
 1. Create a new Git issue when there is a feature or fix to be written that clearly defines what is needed and why.
 The Git issue is appropriately labeled, assigned, and given a milestone.
 2. Create a new branch referencing that Git issue to develop the feature or fix.
 3. Submit a pull request to merge back to the main branch upon completion of the feature or fix.